primer/react/.changeset/four-shoes-yell.md

 '@primer/react': minor
 ---

-Only show `Autocomplete` menu when click instead of focus.
+Only show `Autocomplete` menu when clicked instead of focus.